xyproto/icostring/README.md

 ### String format

-The string represents a 4x4 image that will be scaled up to 16x16 when it is converted to an ICO.
-It's a maximum of 28 characters long.
+* The string represents a 4x4 or 8x8 image that will be scaled up to 16x16 when it is converted to an ICO.
+* The string is a maximum of 73  characters long (letters + hex color).
+Spaces are ignored.

-* The first four letters is the top row, the four next letters is the second row etc.
+* The first 4 or 8 letters is the top row, the next series of letters is the second row etc.
 * `a` is the darkest grayscale color, `b` is a bit lighter, `c` is a bit lighter than that etc.
 * `p` is the lightest grayscale color.
 * `q` is a custom color that is either red, or defined at the end of the string with three bytes separated by `:`, like this: `:255:255:255`.